Skip to main content

 Why are people with a spinal cord injury at a higher risk of overheating?

-Now, let’s talk about why this is an issue for us people living with spinal cord injuries.
-In an able-bodied person with a normally functioning nervous system, as body temperature begins to rise, signals travel to the hypothalamus, which uses that information to activate the sympathetic nervous system.
-At this point, the body will produce sweat to start cooling down.
+Now, let’s discuss why this is an issue for people living with spinal cord injuries.
+In an able-bodied person with a normally functioning nervous system, as body temperature rises, signals travel to the hypothalamus, which uses that information to activate the sympathetic nervous system.
+At this point, the body produces sweat to start cooling down.
 This entire process is called thermoregulation.

-However, after a spinal cord injury, this communication between the brain and body is usually lost.
-The body no longer receives the appropriate signals to start regulating body temperature, which creates a risk for overheating in people with spinal cord injuries.
+However, this communication between the brain and body is usually lost after a spinal cord injury.
+The body no longer receives the appropriate signals to start regulating body temperature, which creates a risk of overheating in people with spinal cord injuries.

 Does the level of spinal cord injury affect thermoregulation?